-No forums exist at this point, so we need to create at least one to serve as a repository for the newsletter issues.
+No forums exist at this point, so I need to create at least one to serve as a repository for the newsletter issues.
 Go to Administer > Content management > Forums, click the "Add forum" tab, and provide a name and (optionally) a description of the newsletter forum.

 The other forum settings can be left as is.

 In the "Create content" section, there is a new option, for creating a forum topic.
 Create a new forum topic for your newsletter's first issue, and assign it to the "Newsletter" forum.

 At this point, the forum has not been added to the site menu system seen by a visitor, whether authenticated (i.e., logged in) or not.
 Unfortunately, Drupal's native access control does not distinguish between forum and non-forum content.
 As a result, if you tried to prevent unauthenticated users from viewing forum content, then they would not even be able to see your home page's text.

 To solve this dilemma, I will use a third-party Drupal module.
 Download and install the Content Access module, specifically, version 5.x-1.3.